Status of G2HDM with right handed neutrino coupling in the light of $b\to c \tau\nu$ anomalies: Introduction

-This paper is organized as follows: In section~\ref{theo}, we provide the theoretical formalism used for the analysis of NP effects and introduce the relevant formulae for the LFUV observables, referred to as flavor observables.
-The input values of the parameters used in our calculations are summarized in section~\ref{sec:input}.
-The results obtained from our model-independent analyses are presented in section~\ref{fit}.
-In section~\ref{sec:cH_model}, we introduce the specific NP model considered in this study, namely the generic 2HDM.
-We discuss the theoretical framework and the features of the model that are relevant for explaining the observed deviations in the flavor observables.
+This paper is organized as follows: The theoretical formalism, along with the relevant formulae for the LFUV observables, and the results obtained from our model-independent analyses, are presented in Section~\ref{sec:fit}.
+In Section~\ref{sec:cH_model}, we start with the generic 2HDM and discuss the theoretical framework along with the features of the model that are pertinent for our analysis.
 The collider analysis of the charged Higgs boson ($H^\pm$) is explored in section~\ref{sec:collider}.
-The constraints from collider analysis on the flavor observables are applied in section~\ref{sec:collflav}.
+Furthermore, we examine whether the charged Higgs with right-handed neutrino Yukawa couplings can be a possible explanation for the anomalies observed in flavor observables, in Section~\ref{sec:collflav}.
 Finally, we summarize our findings and conclude in section~\ref{Conclusions}.